Updated: Feb 4, 2022

 I recommended a couple of small business lenders and helped him apply for a short-term working capital loan, but I also suggested that he contact his existing merchant provider or bank since they are already familiar with his income, expenses, and capability.

 The working capital loan (which doesn't pull the D&B file or report payment history to D&B) was approved for $35,000.
-But the two partners had a better offer from their merchant provider (whose inquiry showed up in the D&B report the next day) and who approved Lonnie and his partner for $120,000 — 20% more than they asked for — and enough to get their new venture off the ground.
+But the two partners had a better offer from their merchant provider, who approved Lonnie and his partner for $120,000 — 20% more than they asked for — and enough to get their new venture off the ground.

 "I was amazed when the approval came back offering $120,000, which was 20% more than we applied for," he said.
 "Thanks for watching out for us.
 It was a lot easier than I could have imagined, and faster than a traditional loan.
 The money is already in our bank!"